sunimalherath/construct/Go/DDD/README.md

 ### Value Objects

 - Don't have unique identifiers
-- But are mutable
+- But are immutable

 ### Aggregates

 Aggregates are formed by combining Entities and Value Objects.
-These have root identity which helps to identify the aggregates.
+These have root identity (should have only one) which helps to identify the aggregates.
 Business logic added to aggregates.